OnionIoT/documentation/docs/firmware/how-onion-builds-firmware.md

 Our CI system uses Onion's custom OpenWRT SDK to compile packages and the output is placed in the repo section of our website.

-The compiled packages can be found at: [http://repo.onioniot.com/omega2/packages/openwrt-22.03.5/](http://repo.onioniot.com/omega2/packages/openwrt-22.03.5/).
+The compiled packages can be found at: http://repo.onioniot.com/omega2/packages/openwrt-23.05.3/ <!-- TODO: update above with OPENWRT_RELEASE variable -->

 ## Process 2 - Step B: Onion-customized OpenWRT Image Builder